llamicron/brewer-ruby/jake-readme.md

   @pid_status = @brewer.pid
 end
 ```
 that you could somehow call with js.
 I don't really know how this works though, so that could be completely wrong.
-I've made this branch (`jakeg`) that you can have, and you can fork this repo so you can do pull requests and shit.

 ## Running the server
 The `bin/brewer-server` file is a ruby file without the extension.
 You can just run it.
 Example: